erxes/erxes/README.md

 # erxes Inc

-erxes is an AI meets open source messaging platform for sales and marketing
+erxes is an AI meets open source messaging platform for sales, marketing and support

 <a href="https://demohome.erxes.io/">View demo</a> <b>| </b> <a href="https://github.com/erxes/erxes/archive/master.zip">Download ZIP </a> <b> | </b> <a href="https://gitter.im/erxes/Lobby">Join us on Gitter</a>